Skip to content

 HQP Research Presentation Series

-The HQP Research Presentation Series gives NMIN HQP the opportunity to collaboratively develop their poster presentation skills, deliver a presentation in a supportive environment, and to receive constructive feedback from qualified professionals.
+From 2019 to 2024, the HQP Research Presentation Series gave NMIN HQP the opportunity to collaboratively develop their poster presentation skills, deliver a presentation in a supportive environment, and to receive constructive feedback from qualified professionals.

-• join a team of four colleagues to help each other improve their presentations in a peer-mentoring meeting;
+• joined a team of four colleagues to help each other improve their presentations in a peer-mentoring meeting;

-• present their posters during a monthly online Poster Presentation session; and
+• presented their posters during a monthly online Poster Presentation session; and

-• receive formative feedback from NMIN researchers, committee members and staff.
+• received formative feedback from NMIN researchers, committee members and staff.

-The benefits – participants who present a poster will:
+The benefits – participants who presented a poster:

-• be eligible for an NMIN HQP Research Presentation Travel Award of up to $400 to attend an in-person conference to present their research;
+• were eligible for an NMIN HQP Research Presentation Travel Award of up to $400 to attend an in-person conference to present their research;

-• earn 4 credits towards NMIN Advanced Training Certification (ATC);
+• earned 4 credits towards NMIN Advanced Training Certification (ATC);

-• strengthen their presentation, peer-mentoring and formative feedback skills; and
+• strengthened their presentation, peer-mentoring and formative feedback skills; and

-• network and build community with other NMIN participants.
+• networked and built community with other NMIN participants.

 All NMIN HQP (including undergraduate and graduate students, Postdoctoral Fellows, research support staff and other NMIN HQP Network members) are eligible and encouraged to participate in the HQP Research Presentation Series.